 Hanoi is a busy, bustling city that’s guaranteed to excite you — but also maybe overwhelm you, especially if you only have 24 hours to see the sites.
-To help you navigate the streets from old town to downtown, here’s our guide to making the most of 24 hours in Hanoi.
+To help you navigate the streets from old town to downtown, here are the top tips from our local Hanoi tour guides on making the most of just 24 hours in Hanoi.

 Early morning: 7 – 9am

 Have breakfast the local way!
 Head to the old quarter and order up some banh cuon (a roll made with rice sheets and filled with meat, typically pork) or chả quế (cinnamon pâté).
 Or go anywhere for a traditional bowl of beef noodle soup or sticky rice — all of it the perfect fuel to keep you going as you explore the city.
 From there (or maybe even before breakfast), head to Hoan Kiem Lake for a bit of quiet time before the hectic pace of Hanoi gets underway.
 Feeling energised?
 Join the locals exercising in the early morning hours.
 You might catch up with a group practicing Tai Chi or even a few dance moves.
 Alternately, head to Ba Dinh Square, next to the Ho Chi Minh Mausoleum, for the daily flag raising ceremony.

 Time to see the city sites!
 Maybe head to the museums (we recommend the Vietnam Museum of Ethnology and National Museum of Vietnamese History) or Trấn Quốc Pagoda, which is the oldest pagoda in the city (dating back to the 6th century).
 All of these are great places to better understand the cultural history of Hanoi, and of Vietnam as a whole.